Nilüfer Yanya Album Reviews

 2021, 9/10

 Yanya’s first album, Miss Universe, was impressive and eclectic.
-PAINLESS, her second, doesn’t cover much new ground, but refines and toughens her approach for a stronger record.
-PAINLESS is more introspective – with the pandemic Yanya spent more time alone, and there’s more self-examination and vulnerability.
+PAINLESS, her second, doesn’t cover much new ground but toughens her approach for a stronger record.
+PAINLESS is more introspective – with the pandemic, Yanya spent more time alone, and there’s more self-examination and vulnerability.
 PAINLESS was recorded in two locations – a basement studio in Stoke Newington and Riverfish Music in Penzance.

 PAINLESS is an impressive follow-up from Yanya, launching her career with two excellent records.